ayushudeep/MinimalDegreeGroupsofOrderp5/README.md

 This repository contains data and code related to the preprint:

-Sunil Kumar Prajapati, and Ayush Udeep.
+Sunil Kumar Prajapati and Ayush Udeep.
 Minimal degrees for faithful permutation representations of groups of order $p^5$ where $p$ is an odd prime.